How to generate your API documentation with Postman in 20 minutes

 - On your existing request window hold command + S keys

-- Click on create collection
+- Click on create a collection

 - Add your preferred name